 Sam has finally patched things up with best friend Zahid, and season four will see the two living together while Sam continues to navigate his relationship with Paige and face the consequences of failing his ethics class.

 Meanwhile season four will also be the last run of the show – so expect to see a few loose ends tied up.

 Who is in the cast of Atypical season 4?

 Keir Gilchrist will return as the penguin-loving Sam student Sam, with The Hateful Eight’s Jennifer Jason Leigh as his overprotective mother Elsa.
 Brigette Lundy-Paine plays Sam’s younger sister Casey, and Michael Rapaport is dad and husband Doug.

 Join Sam on one last expedition.

 Atypical will return for a fourth and final season. ???? pic.twitter.com/0IfN0fEIUG

 — Netflix (@netflix) February 24, 2020

 Is there a trailer for Atypical season 4?

-Not just yet – although Netflix recently released this teaser via Twitter.
+Not just yet, but Netflix recently released this teaser via Twitter.